ecmwf-projects/ibicus/docs/source/getting_started/overview.rst

 Bias correction is prone to misuse and can generate seemingly meaningful results even if applied to variables that have no physical link whatsoever.
 Any bias correction approach should therefore include a thorough evaluation of the obtained results, not only of marginal aspects of the corrected statistics, but also comparing the multivariate, temporal and spatial structure of observations, the raw climate model and the bias corrected climate model.

-Ibicus includes a framework that enables the user to conduct this evaluation as part of the bias correction process.
+ibicus includes a framework that enables the user to conduct this evaluation as part of the bias correction process.
 The evaluation framework consists of three parts:

 - Assumptions testing: this component helps the user check some assumptions underlying the use of different bias correction methods to choose the most appropriate method and refine its parameters.